Sultanate of Hobyo: Italian invasion and Omar Samatars Rebellion

-As the situation was extremely confused, De Vecchi took former Sultan Ali Yusuf with him to Mogadishu.
-Mussolini vowed to reconquer all of Hobyo and move on to Majertin by any means necessary.
+As the situation was extremely confused, De Vecchi took former Sultan Ali Yusuf Kenadiid with him to Mogadishu.
+Mussolini vowed to reconquer all of Hobyo and move on to Majeerteenia by any means necessary.
 Even reinstating Ali Yusuf was considered.
 However, the clans had already sided with Omar Samatar, so this was not as viable an option as it would appear.

-Before the reinforcements arrived, De Vecchi chose the age old tactic of divide and rule, and offered great rewards, money and prestige to any clans who chose to support the Italians.
-Considering the eons-old clan rivalries which have been the bane of Somali states from time immemorial, it is a wonder this strategy hadn't been attempted sooner, and turned out to be far more successful than the Eritrean regiments in reversing the rebellion.
+Before the reinforcements arrived, De Vecchi chose the age old tactic of divide and rule, and offered great rewards, money and prestige to any clans who chose to support the Italians, notably the Habar Gidir, who were long enemies of the Hobyo Sultanate.
+Although many members of the Habar Gidir sided with Omar Samatars popular resistance originally.

+Considering the eons-old clan rivalries which have been the bane of Somali states from time immemorial, it turned out to be far more successful than the Eritrean regiments in reversing the rebellion, and allying the local clans.
+The Habar Gidir were led by commander Hersi Gurey.

-With the steam taken out of the rebellion, and the military forces heavily reinforced with the battalions from Eritrea, the Italians retook El-Buur on December 26, 1925, and compelled Omar Samatar to retreat into Western Somaliland.
+With the steam taken out of the rebellion, and the military forces heavily reinforced with the battalions from Eritrea, the Italians retook El-Buur on 26 December 1925, and eventually compelled Omar Samatar to retreat into Western Somaliland, although these fumbles against Hobyo, had been disastrous for the Italians, and Mussolini’s pride.

+Nonetheless, a problem remained Ogaden where many rebels, alongside former leaders; Hersi Boqor, and Omar Samatar, retreated to after the war.
+Particularly the region of Gorrahei.
+Omar Samatar and Hersi Boqor for years these were a major concern for Italian authorities and caused frictions with Fascist Italy, as they were successfully in skirmishes and raids able to penetrate Italian territory on occasion.

+Legacy

-The Cumar-Samatar Secondary School in central Galkacyo is named after Omar Samatar in remembrance of his struggles and sacrifices.
+The Cumar-Samatar Secondary School in central Galkacyo is named after Omar Samatar in remembrance of his struggles and sacrifices against the Italians.

+What was left by the Sultanate of Hobyo, in terms of culture and political vision, continued Mogadishu.
+After the Second World War, former members of the Sultanate, under new conditions helped in creating Somali nationalism.
+The Osmanya script and foundation of the Somali Youth League (SYL) owes much regards to the former Hobyo Sultanate.